infinityworks/Policies/ISO-9001/Risk Assessment/Risk Assessment policy.md

 - give consideration to the greater risks to new and expectant mothers, young persons and other higher-risk groups;
 - maintain a file of risk assessments; and
 - review the risk assessments for their confirmed application at least once every 12 months and when any significant change is made, and following an accident, the completion of a hazard report form or a near miss; and
-- ensure that individuals' personal data, including information about their health, collected during risk assessments is handled in accordance with the organisation'sÊ ata protection .
+- ensure that individuals' personal data, including information about their health, collected during risk assessments is handled in accordance with the organisation's data protection.
 ### Employees will:
 - follow appropriate systems for work laid down for their health and safety;
 - make proper use of any equipment and personal protective equipment provided for their health and safety;
 - inform their manager if they identify hazards and/or complete a hazard report form; and
-- take care to ensure that their activities do not put others atÊrisk.
+- take care to ensure that their activities do not put others at risk.